Lee Krasner: Primary Series: 1960s

-By 1962, she begins using bright colors and allude to floral and plant-like shapes.
+By 1962, she began using bright colors and alluding to floral and plant-like shapes.
 These works are compositionally similar to her monochrome images due to their large size and rhythmic nature with no central focal point.
 Their palettes often contrast with one another and allude to tropical landscapes or plants.
 She continued working in this style until she suffered an aneurysm, fell, and broke her right wrist in 1963.
 Since she still wanted to work, she began painting with her left hand.
 To overcome working with her non-dominant hand, she often would directly apply paint from a tube to the canvas rather than using a brush, causing there to be large patches of white canvas on the surfaces of the images.
 The gesture and the physicality of these works is more restrained.

-After recovering from her broken arm, Krasner began working on bright and decorative allover painting which are less aggressive than her Earth Green and Umber Series paintings.
+After recovering from her broken wrist, Krasner began working on bright and decorative allover paintings which are less aggressive than her Earth Green and Umber Series paintings.
 Often, these images recall calligraphy or floral ornamentation not blatantly related to Krasner's known emotional state.
 Floral or calligraphic shapes dominate the canvas, connecting variable brushwork into a single pattern.

 By the second half of the 1960s, critics began reassessing Krasner's role in the New York School as a painter and critic who greatly influenced Pollock and Greenberg.
 Prior to this, her status as an artist was typically overlooked by critics and scholars due to her relationship with Pollock.
 Since he served as such a large figure in the abstract expressionist movement, it is still often difficult for scholars to discuss her work without mentioning Pollock in some capacity.
 This reevaluation is reflected in her first retrospective exhibition of her paintings which was held in London at the Whitechapel Gallery in 1965.
 This exhibition was more well-received by critics in comparison to her previous shows in New York.

 In 1969, Krasner mostly concentrated on creating works on paper with gouache.
 These works were named either Earth, Water, Seed, or Hieroglyphics and often looked similar to a Rorschach test.
 Some scholars claim that these images were a critique of Greenberg's theory about the importance of the two-dimensional nature of the canvas.